wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 Documentation can be found online for many of them.

-Even if these files are supported by (recent version of) Composer installers, the same issue of MU plugin happens for them: WordPress will not recognize them from subfolder.
+Even if these files are supported by Composer installers, the same issue of MU plugin happens for them: WordPress will not recognize them from subfolder.

 Unlike for MU plugins, for dropins the issue can't be solved via a "loader", because WordPress only loads specific file names, so the only way to make dropins installable via Composer and also make them recognizable by WordPress is to either **symlink or copy them in content folder** after the installation.